Spotlite360 Technologies, Inc. Commences Trading on the Canadian Securities Exchange

-DENVER and VANCOUVER, British Columbia, June 15, 2021 (GLOBE NEWSWIRE) -- SPOTLITE360 TECHNOLOGIES, INC. (“Spotlite360” or the “Company”) (CSE: LITE) is pleased to announce that as of the date hereof, the Company has satisfied all requirements for its common shares (the “Common Shares”) to be listed on the Canadian Securities Exchange (the “CSE”).
-As of market open today, Spotlite360’s Common Shares will begin trading on the CSE under the ticker symbol LITE.
+DENVER and VANCOUVER, British Columbia, June 16, 2021 (GLOBE NEWSWIRE) -- SPOTLITE360 TECHNOLOGIES, INC. (“Spotlite360” or the “Company”) (CSE: LITE) is pleased to announce that after satisfying all requirements for its common shares (the “Common Shares”) to be listed on the Canadian Securities Exchange (the “CSE”), the Common Shares began trading on the CSE under the ticker symbol LITE on Tuesday, June 15, 2021.
 In a recent press release the Company announced that on May 25, 2021 it had received conditional approval to list its Common Shares on the CSE subject to completing customary listing requirements.
 This development followed the Company’s acquisition of supply chain innovator Captios, LLC, which is now a wholly owned subsidiary of Spotlite360.

 More information regarding Spotlite360’s acquisition of Captios can be found in the Company’s non-offering prospectus dated May 26, 2021, available on the Company’s SEDAR profile at www.sedar.com.